Stop Thinking Selling Is Icky

 You being awkward or embarrassed about it is a total buzz-kill.
 Don’t mess this moment up for her.

-Which brings me to “shameless self promotion.”
+Which brings us to “shameless self promotion.”
 This is another way of making it about you instead of about your customer.
 There’s nothing shameful about talking about what you do.
 Nothing.

 Unless you’re yelling “Buy now!
 BUY NOW” at every opportunity, no-one thinks you’re a jerk for selling stuff.
 In fact, mentioning that you have things for sale can be incredibly helpful and considerate.